Drop off your CV

 Data shows that year-on-year, core STEM subjects have seen a small increase of around 1,000 female students.
 This shows that efforts to encourage women to enter into science, technology, engineering, and mathematics fields are, quite possibly, starting to take off.

-Organisations such as The Female Lead have pledged their ambition to turn public attention to working women in 2021 - helping create clearer, better paths for girls and women seeking inspiring, ambitious careers and fulfillment.
+Organizations such as The Female Lead have pledged their ambition to turn public attention to working women in 2021 - helping create clearer, better paths for girls and women seeking inspiring, ambitious careers and fulfillment.

 Furthermore, large corporations such as the UK’s Network Rail have promised to help improve pathways back into work after a period of leave- most commonly for maternity leave.
 They have introduced a ‘Returners Programme’ which includes a period of reinduction and shadowing by another staff member to help employees relaunch their careers after taking leave from work.